Flag of Scotland

 Why is the Tenerife flag the same as Scotland's?

-The flag of Tenerife is very similar to Scotland's but has a much darker shade of navy blue.
+The flag of Tenerife is very similar to Scotland's but with a dark navy blue instead.
 It's possible the flag was adopted by the people of Tenerife as a trophy after winning the battle of Santa Cruz in 1797 against Admiral Lord Nelson and the British navy.

 Is there any link to Scotland with the Jamaican saltire flag?